compas-dev/compas_fab/README.md

-# compAS:Fabrication package
+# compas fabrication package

-Package for the compAS framework aimed at providing tools for robotic fabrication.
+Package for the compas framework aimed at providing tools for robotic fabrication.

 ## How to use it?